This guide was written for Spanish Beginners that don’t know where to start learning the Spanish language.

 Spanish used to have 30 letters until 3 of them were removed(Ch, ll, and rr).
 Spanish has 27 letters, 26 from the English Alphabet with the letter “ñ” added in plus different pronunciation as well.

-The Spanish Alphabet currently contains twenty-seven letters including the twenty-six from English Alphabet with extra letter ñ.
+The Spanish Alphabet currently contains twenty-seven letters including the twenty-six from the English Alphabet with extra letter ñ.

 Some Spanish letters of the Spanish Alphabet are pronounced differently than their English counterparts.